 Opals, a class of their own, are the most colorful gemstones and the world’s most popular phenomenal unique gems, as opals are often called the “Queen of Gemstones”.
 Many cultures have attributed opals with supernatural origins and powers.
 Opals share one characteristic: they shine and sparkle in a continually changing display of fantastic colors that is truly exceptional and unsurpassed, which experts describe as “opalescence”, a term created just to describe opal gemstones.
 For example, Pipe Opals, fossilized squid beak or benemites, are absolutely breaktaking, especially the "The Virgin Rainbow".

 Opal gems are made of amorthous silica, SiO2 + nH2O.
-In other words, opals are simply a combination of non-crystallizated silica and water, thus this is the reason why opal gemstones contain water, sometimes up to 20%.
+In other words, opals are simply a combination of non-crystallizated silica and water, thus this is the reason why opal gemstones contain water, usually 6-10%.
 Microscopic spheres from silica gel inside the opal are what cause interference and refraction of specific wavelengths that is responsible for giving opal gems the unique play of colors, always new and different, and making opals one of the most sought after gemstone in the world at all times.

 There are various types of opal gemstones found around the world.
 The main categories of opals are: